chericito/mobohubb-docs/docs/Quick Start/mobohubb-quick-overview.md

 ## Glossary of Terms

-This glossary provides quick definitions for commonly used Mobohubb terms, ensuring you have the context needed to effectively navigate and utilize our platform.
+This glossary provides quick definitions for commonly used mobohubb terms, ensuring you have the context needed to effectively navigate and utilize our platform.

 <Tabs>
   <Tab title="Mobile & UI Terms">